nodecosmos/nodecosmos_server/charybdis/README.md

 OpsPost::find(&session, query, (created_at, updated_at)).await.unwrap();
 ```

-**find_by_<struct_name>** macro comes with some benefits like correct fields order in select clause,
+**find_<struct_name>_query!** macro comes with some benefits like:
+- correct fields order in select clause
-we don't do string interpolation at runtime as it's static string, easy of use.
+- we don't do string interpolation at runtime as it's static string
+- easy of use.

 ### Limitations:
 - Fields that can be null have to be defined within `Option` or it will raise an error when parsing queries